Neon PostgreSQL

 PostgreSQL Setup

-- Visit Connection Options to ensure Streamkap can reach your database
+- Configure one of the Connection Options to ensure Streamkap can reach your database.

 It's recommended to create a separate user and role for Streamkap to access your PostgreSQL database.
 Below is an example script that does that.